There are 2 versions of this small bagatelle game, both produced by the famous Louis Marx Toy company in Swansea.

 But,sadly,the catalogue photo is just a black & white shot taken at a rather obtuse angle.So I haven't included it here.

-Marx stopped using individually illustrated packaging for each of their different bagatelle products.And replaced them with a bland "one design fits all" box,in blue white and cream,that simply had a window so you could differentiate one from another.
+Marx stopped using individually illustrated packaging for each of their different bagatelle products.Replacing them with a bland "one design fits all" box in blue,white and cream,that simply had a window so you could differentiate the contents.

 Hence the 2 different designs here.

 And whilst it obviously made totally rational business sense,it's also rather a sad indicator of the declining fortunes of the British toy industry in the 1970's -although I've yet to establish exactly when the illustrated Camberwick box was ditched.